GET TAX RELIEF NOW!

 • Submitting returns with mismatched names or Social Security Numbers: Double-check personal information to prevent processing delays or rejected filings.

-• Failing to file Form 8843 when required: International students and scholars on F-1 or J-1 visas must submit Form 8843 even if they had no income.
+• Failing to file Form 8843 when required: International students and scholars on F-1 or J-1 visas were required to submit Form 8843 even if they had no income.

-• Incorrectly claiming credits or treaty benefits: Confirm eligibility for credits, such as the Child Tax Credit, and attach the required forms, such as Form 8833 for treaty claims.
+• Incorrectly claiming credits or treaty benefits: Eligibility for credits such as the Child Tax Credit required confirmation, and forms such as Form 8833 for treaty claims had to be attached.

-• Providing incomplete Schedule OI information: Review all entries for accuracy to ensure proper reporting of residency, treaty benefits, and visa details.
+• Providing incomplete Schedule OI information: All entries needed to be reviewed for accuracy to ensure proper reporting of residency, treaty benefits, and visa details.

 The IRS processed the income tax return and issued refunds after verifying withholding and treaty claims.
 Processing times varied based on the type of income reported on Form 1042-S. A taxpayer could check the status of a refund through the IRS "Where's My Refund?" tool approximately four weeks after filing.

 If the IRS required additional documents or identified errors, the taxpayer was contacted by mail.
 It was essential to respond to the IRS in a timely manner.
-Taxpayers were required to retain copies of all forms and records for a minimum of three years.
+Taxpayers were required to retain copies of all forms and records for at least 3 years.
 Those who owed taxes were required to pay the balance due immediately to prevent interest charges.

 FAQs